 Dr Emily McNicholas - Director (BHB, MBChB, FRNZCGP)

-I am 35 years old and was born and raised in Opotiki.
+I am a GP from Opotiki.
 I have been a doctor for ten years since graduating from the University of Auckland in 2006.
 I chose to work here in Kawerau as I have always wanted to work in the EBOP, close to home, especially in an area of need.
 I am proud to be one of the few Maori GP's working in rural New Zealand and I am passionate about the positive impact our clinic will have on the health of the Kawerau community.
 In my free time I enjoy spending time with my family, and fishing down the coast at Waihau Bay.

 Dr Indira Edwards (MB BS, FRNZCGP)

 We are excited to have Dr Indira Edwards join our team (she previously worked at Total Health Doctors in Whakatane).
 Dr Edwards has a wealth of experience within General Practice, in particular women's health and paediatrics, where she works in the Paediatric Department at Whakatane Hospital.
 We look forward to utilising her expertise to further improve our services.

 Dr Edwards will be working at KMC Monday - Wednesday.

 I was born in the north of Afghanistan and my parents had to seek refuge in Pakistan during Afghan-Russia war when I was only two years old.
 I grew up in afghan refugee camp in Peshawar Pakistan as we spent good 18 years in the camp.